T351 Week 2 (Tues) Summer 2015

 - Use a tripod!
 If you do go hand held, STAY WIDE.

-- Strive for strong composition (balanced frame, depth, etc.)
+- Always strive for strong composition (balanced frame, depth, etc.)

 - Don't forget to record pre-roll and post-roll.